Khatia Buniatishvili, Paavo Järvi / Orchestre de Paris

 The second movement (Allegretto) puts high demands on the woodwinds, in terms of agility and endurance.
 It is enthralling music, especially also from its percussion part.
 The music leaves the listener almost breathless.
 The performance by the Orchestre de Paris was masterful, and far more than just flawless.

-The final movement (Presto) even exceeded this: a galloping, virtuosic orchestral showpiece.
+The final movement (Presto) even exceeded this.
+It’s a galloping, virtuosic orchestral showpiece.
 Moreover, this is an extreme challenge in terms of coordination and agility of the entire ensemble.
 Paavo Järvi and his musicians offered a performance that was both compelling and enthralling.
 Therefore, the enthusiastic applause was more than justified.

 Encore — Shostakovich: “Tahiti Trot”, op.16